Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a high-order portfolio design framework with the help of the parametric skew-$t$ distribution and a robust fixed point acceleration.
-On the one hand, the parametric distribution is a practical approach for modeling the skewness and kurtosis of portfolio returns.
+The parametric approach is practical for modeling the skewness and kurtosis of portfolio returns in high-dimensional settings.
 By assuming the returns follow a ghMST distribution, we can alleviate the difficulties caused by the high complexity of traditional methods and accelerate all existing algorithms to a certain extent.
-On the other hand, the proposed RFPA algorithm immensely cut down the number of iterations for first-order methods.
-The numerical simulations reveal that the proposed algorithm is significantly more efficient and scalable over the state-of-the-art methods.
+Additionally, the proposed RFPA algorithm immensely cut down the number of iterations for first-order methods.
+Numerical simulations have demonstrated the outstanding efficiency and scalability of our proposed framework over the state-of-the-are benchmarks.

 {}